Miguel-Venegas/shopnest-frontend/README.md

 > Note: This service is hosted on a free tier.
 The first request after inactivity may experience a brief cold start.

 ---

 ## Current Feature Set

+### Merchant / Seller (Primary Use Case)

+- Authentication UI (sign up / sign in)
+- Session-aware navigation and views
+- Product management interface (paired with backend CRUD operations)
+- Real-time feedback via notifications for success and error states

-### Customer / Client
+### Customer / Client (Guest Experience)

 - Browse available products
 - Add and remove items from a shopping cart
 - Cart state persists across sessions
 - UI reflects inventory constraints enforced by the backend

-### Merchant / Seller
-- Authentication UI (sign up / sign in)
-- Session-aware navigation and views
-- Product management interface (paired with backend CRUD operations)
-- Real-time feedback via notifications for success and error states

 ---